wal-g/wal-g/PostgreSQL.md

 If this setting is specified, during ```wal-push``` WAL-G will check the existence of WAL before uploading it.
 If the different file is already archived under the same name, WAL-G will return the non-zero exit code to prevent PostgreSQL from removing WAL.

+* `WALG_LIBSODIUM_KEY`

+To configure encryption and decryption with libsodium.
+WAL-G uses an [algorithm](https://download.libsodium.org/doc/secret-key_cryptography/secretstream#algorithm) that only requires a secret key.

+* `WALG_LIBSODIUM_KEY_PATH`

+Similar to `WALG_LIBSODIUM_KEY`, but value is the path to the key on file system.
+The file content will be trimmed from whitespace characters.

 * `WALG_GPG_KEY_ID`  (alternative form `WALE_GPG_KEY_ID`) ⚠️ **DEPRECATED**

 To configure GPG key for encryption and decryption.
 By default, no encryption is used.
 Public keyring is cached in the file "/.walg_key_cache".